codehound42/EduAction/README.md

 # Tech Stack
 ![](imgs/architecture.png)

+## High-level
 The architecture is divded into two parts:
 - **Backend**, which uses
     - OpenAI API, and Langchain to generate the quizzes, flashcards, summary and topics.
     - Supabase to store the generated materials.
     - Stability.ai API to generate images for the flashcards.
 - **Frontend**, which is written in React and is responsible for the user interface and user experience.

+## Low-level
+### Backend
+The is built upon OpenAI, Stability.ai, FastAPI, Supabase, and Langchain libraries.
+The backend folder contains the following files:
+- `main.py` - contains functions that post the generated materials using FastAPI wrapper and save and upload them using Supabase.
+- rag folder
+    - `chains.py` - generates Langchain chains to generate summaries, quizzes, and flashcards.
+    - `data_models.py` - data validation for the generated prompt.
+    - `prompts.py` - store prompts for generating summaries, quizzes, and flashcards.
+    - `rag.py` - store functions to generate images for the flashcards, and the text materials.
+Additionally, if the text is longer than 20,000 characters, we split it using the Langchain chunker so it fits into the context window and the generated materials are more specific.

+- `requirements.txt` - a file with all the dependencies to install.
+- `setting.py` - pydantic settings, set up environment variable etc.

+### Frontend
+The website's frontend is built upon React JS, HTML and CSS.
+The website's pages are based upon a Bootstrap + React JS template.
+The pages editted in the template are `EventList.js`, and `style.scss`.
+The integration of the backend to frontend was particularly challenging but was solved by using nested `fetch()` functions (to call Open AI's API).
+Additionally, the process of implementing colours and styles in buttons and page layouts to fit the Figma design was fun and rewarding.
+A problem faced in the early mornings before the demo was a race condition error for the quiz, which was solved by redefining and rewriting functions related to quiz generation and answer handling.

 # Getting Started